-It was brought to my attention that on Bass Abyss the dash move is not cancelled when the Dash key is released.
+It was brought to my attention that on Bass Abyss the dash move is not canceled when the Dash key is released.

-I was going to notice that that’s how the game should work.
-Nevertheless I decided to check first, and to my surprise, in the Snes version of Mega Man X and Mega Man X2, the dash and the air dash are both cancelled when the dash key is released.
+I was going to advise that that’s how the game should work.
+Nevertheless, I decided to check first, and to my surprise, in the SNES version of Mega Man X and Mega Man X2, the dash and the air dash are both canceled when the dash key is released.
 I didn’t check any other more recent version.

-So I started to wonder, where did I get the idea of the one tap dash?
+This prompted a pressing investigation.
+I started to wonder, where did I get the idea of the one-tap dash?

 Since this game started with Bass, apparently I took the convention from Mega Man and Bass.
-There, a single tap will make Bass do the whole dash sequence.
+There, a single button tap will make Bass do a full-length dash.

-Then I started to test how the gameplay would be affected if I enabled the cancelled dash with X. While the experience got closer to the Snes version, I noticed some unwanted stress in my finger having to hold the dash key to get the whole dash sequence.
+Then I started to test how the gameplay would be affected if I enabled the canceled dash with X. While the experience got closer to the SNES version, I noticed some unwanted stress in my finger having to hold the dash key to get the full dash distance.

-In the end I decided this should be an option.
+In the end, I decided this should be a setting.
 By default the game will behave as usual, a single tap will make the whole dash.

 But If you’d like to turn this off, press ENTER to access the options page.
-A new setting called One Tap Dash is there where you can set it off.
+A new setting called One Tap Dash is there where you can toggle it.
 This setting will be persisted between sessions.

-Here’s a picture highlighting where the control is located.
+Here’s a picture highlighting the location of the setting.

-Well, that was kind of fast to implement.
-Lately I’ve been holding features in favor of usability changes.
-I’ve been devising a way where you don’t have to clear your cache everytime I push an update.
+Well, that was a quick fix.
+Lately, I’ve been holding features in favor of usability changes.
+I’ve been devising a way where you don’t have to clear your browser cache every time I push an update.
 It is in place now and it is experimental, so I’ll keep polishing it a bit more.